 Consensus Layer: All the transactions taking place are arbitrary messages.
 The consensus layer provides order to arbitrary messages.

 Data Availability Layer: The Data availability layer ensures the messages are published and allows network participants to access all those arbitrary ordered messages.

 Execution Layer: We have the DA layer data, but how do we interpret that data?
 How to know what account holds what balance etc.?
 This is the work of the execution layer.
 This is where all the transactions are computed to give out the state.

 Settlement Layer: The settlement layer bridges other execution chains together.
-Rollups are essentially execution chains, so if we have multiple rollups, the settlement layer provides a layer where all these rollups can post their headers and proofs so that the rollups can communicate with each other.
+Rollups are essentially execution chains, so if we have multiple rollups, the settlement layer provides a layer where all they can post their headers and proofs so that they can communicate with each other.
 They can exchange assets.